GoogleCloudPlatform/community/tutorials/schedule-dataflow-jobs-with-cloud-scheduler/index.md

 }
 ```

-## Instructions
+Cloud Scheduler jobs need to be created in the region in which you have set up App engine.
+In your
+[Terraform script](https://www.terraform.io/docs/providers/google/r/cloud_scheduler_job.html#region), be sure to assign the right value for the region field.
+You need to use `us-central1` if you have set up App Engine in `us-central`.

+Use the [regional endpoint](https://cloud.google.com/dataflow/docs/reference/rest/v1b3/projects.locations.jobs/create) to specify the region of the Dataflow
+job.
+If you don't explicitly set the location in the request, the jobs will be created in the default region (us-central).

+## Create a Dataflow pipeline with Cloud Build

-You can use these step-by-step instructions to create a sample Dataflow pipeline with Cloud Build.
+Follow these instructions to create a sample Dataflow pipeline with Cloud Build.

-1. Open Cloud Shell and clone the repository.
+1. Open Cloud Shell and clone the repository:

         git clone https://github.com/GoogleCloudPlatform/community
         cd community/tutorials/schedule-dataflow-jobs-with-cloud-scheduler/scheduler-dataflow-demo/

-1. Create a bucket in Cloud Storage, which will be used to store terraform states and Dataflow templates.
+1. Create a bucket in Cloud Storage, which will store Terraform states and Dataflow templates:
-    Replace BUCKET with your own choice. ${GOOGLE_CLOUD_PROJECT} is predefined in Cloud Shell for the project ID.
-    You can skip this step if you already have one GCS bucket created.

-        export BUCKET=[BUCKET]
+        export BUCKET=[YOUR_BUCKET_NAME]
         gsutil mb -p ${GOOGLE_CLOUD_PROJECT} gs://${BUCKET}

+    Replace `[YOUR_BUCKET_NAME]` with your own choice. `${GOOGLE_CLOUD_PROJECT}` is predefined in Cloud Shell for the project ID.

-1. Create a backend for Terraform to store the states of Google Cloud resources.
+1. Create a backend for Terraform to store the states of Google Cloud resources:

         cd terraform
         cat > backend.tf << EOF